 Steering Tag (STag) - An identifier of a Tagged Buffer on a Node (Local or Remote) as defined in [RDMAP] and [DDP].
-For other RDMA-Capable protocol layers, the Steering Tag may be known by different names but even so they will be herein referred to as STags.
-For example, for InfiniBand, a Remote
+For other RDMA-Capable protocol layers, the Steering Tag may be known by different names but will be herein referred to as STags.
+For example, for InfiniBand, a Remote STag is known as an R-Key, and a Local STag is known as an L-Key and both will be considered STags.